Five Best Apps to Teach Kids About Business

 The better they do the harder the game gets.

-In Street Food Tycoon, your child gets the opportunity to run a food cart - very timely with the boom in the food truck industry.
+In Street Food Tycoon, your child gets the opportunity to run a food cart --very timely given the food truck industry.

 In this game, you must determine how you are going to finance your business, buy products, serve them and continue to make upgrades.